mspraggs/pyQCD/README.md

 * OpenMP (version 3), required for parallel updates, but not essential.

 pyQCD is capable of using CUDA-capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
-(N.B.: This feature is currently unavailable in the HEAD of this repo.
-To use the CUDA-enabled version, please checkout revision c1b0894.)
+Note that preconditioning, tadpole improvement and anisotropic lattices are currently not implemented in the cuda linear operator kernels.
 If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the following packages:

 * CUDA, version 4.2 or greater;
-* CUSP Sparse Matrix Library, available [here](http://cusplibrary.github.io/).
+* CUSP Sparse Matrix Library, available [here](http://cusplibrary.github.io/), using commit 6cde5ee.

 Once these are installed, the package can be built using cmake.
 On Unix-like OSes, this is straightforward: